motifmarkets/motif-core/etc/motif-core.api.md

     export function initialiseStatic(): void;
 }

+// Warning: (ae-missing-release-tag) "MatchedRenderValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
+export class MatchedRenderValue extends BooleanRenderValue {
+    constructor(data: boolean | undefined);
+}

+// Warning: (ae-missing-release-tag) "MatchedScansGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class MatchedScansGridField extends ScansGridField {
+    // (undocumented)
+    getValue(record: Scan): RenderValue;
+}

+// @public (undocumented)
 export const minsPerDay: number;

 // @public (undocumented)
 export const minsPerHour = 60;

+// Warning: (ae-missing-release-tag) "ModifiedStatusIdScansGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ModifiedStatusIdScansGridField extends ScansGridField {
+    // (undocumented)
+    getValue(record: Scan): RenderValue;
+}

 // Warning: (ae-missing-release-tag) "ModifierKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //